 - Major Bludd of G.I.
-Joe: Renegades appears to be heading this way.
-He lost an eye the first time he ran into the Joes, and his arm the second time.
-If this keeps up (and if the series continues beyond the first season), he'll practically be a robot down the line.
+Joe: Renegades lost an eye the first time he ran into the Joes, and his arm the second time.
+If this kept up, he'll practically be a robot down the line.

 - SWAT Kats villain Shard was planned to utilize this, where he would not just get a new power in each reappearance, but he'd reference previous encounters, such as if he lost an eye, he'd have an eyepatch, and he'd look more beat up each time.